 In this post, we’ll be breaking down everything you need to know about the Arkansas Food Handlers Permit.
-It includes specific state requirements, helpful tips and resources, and other information regarding the Arkansas food handlers permit.
+We will answer all of your questions regarding specific state requirements, helpful tips and resources, and other need to know information.

 Is a Food Handlers Permit Required in Arkansas?

 No. Arkansas does NOT require a basic food handlers card for common kitchen employees.

 This means that all Arkansas food handlers (i.e. line cooks, food preps, servers, bussers, etc.) who prepare unpackaged food products for the general public don’t have to receive any type of state-approved food safety training.